cdapio/hydrator-plugins/core-plugins/docs/Database-batchsource.md

         }
     }

-This example connects to a database using the specified 'connectionString', which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
-It will run the 'importQuery' against the 'users' table to read four columns from the table.
-The column types will be used to derive the record field types output by the source.
 For example, if the 'id' column is a primary key of type int and the other columns are non-nullable varchars, output records will have this schema: